9 Oct Sat Narbonne, then Barcelona

 We walked for a couple of hours just to find our bearings.
 Our hotel appears to be in a great location, just on the edge of most Barcelona attractions and close to the Jaume subway station and the Esglesia de Santa Maria del Mar– thanks for the recommendation Sally.
 Santa Maria del Mar

-is an imposing
+is an imposing church in

 district of Barcelona